enklu/enkluplayer-jsapi-docs/source/includes/particles.md

 Particle emission can be driven through the scripting API.

-<b>Note:</b> The underlying ParticleSystem's maximum particle count will still control the overall system and may not show all particles created through scripting.
+**Note:** The underlying ParticleSystem's maximum particle count will still control the overall system and may not show all particles created through scripting.